RockTheLadle/rocktheladle-build/README.md

 # Rock the ladle build
 The files found in this repo are auto generated and should not be edited directly.
-The source files are found in https://github.com/digitalcake/rocktheladle witch is a middle man app.
+The source files are found in https://github.com/digitalcake/rocktheladle whitch is a middle man app.

 ## Setup source files steps.
 1: fork https://github.com/digitalcake/rocktheladle